-\paragraph{Specification Tuning.} Specification tuning is an efficient approach that directly modifies a specific subset of parameters in PVMs, such as bias and LayerNorm, which are crucial for downstream tasks.
-This method concentrate on important parameters while discarding those deemed less relevant.
-The concept, while straightforward, has proven to be surprisingly effective.
-One of the earliest examples is Linear Probe~\cite{kornblith2019better}, which introduces a linear layer as the classifier on the top of PVMs.
-In this method, all parameters of the PVMs are frozen, allowing for an exploration of the pre-training capabilities of the PVMs.
-This technique has become a standard baseline in various PEFT methods.
-Moreover, BitFit~\cite{zaken2021bitfit} empirically demonstrates that optimizing only the bias terms within a model can be effective, which could be represented as follows:
+Specification tuning is an efficient approach that focuses on directly modifying a specific subset of parameters within PVMs, such as bias terms and LayerNorm parameters, which are critical for downstream tasks.
+By focusing on these key parameters and discarding those considered less relevant, this method achieves a balance between simplicity and effectiveness.
+Despite its straightforward nature, specification tuning has demonstrated remarkable performance.
+Linear Probe\cite{kornblith2019better} introduces a linear layer as a classifier on top of frozen PVMs in which all parameters of the PVMs remain unchanged, enabling an evaluation of the pre-training capabilities of the models.
+Linear Probe has been widely used in numerous PEFT methods.
+Furthermore, BitFit\cite{zaken2021bitfit} empirically shows that optimizing only the bias terms within a model is sufficient for effective fine-tuning.
+This can be represented as follows:

 where the weight parameters $W_{\ell}$ are kept frozen, and only the bias $b_{\ell}$ is optimized during the tuning process.
-Remarkably, this approach enables the model to retain over 95\% of its performance across several benchmarks.
+This approach enables the model to effectively retain more 95\% of its performance on several benchmarks.
 Building on the principles of BitFit, DP-BiTFiT~\cite{bu2022differentially} combines the efficiency of the standard BiTFit approach to address downstream tasks involving sensitive data and achieves state-of-the-art accuracy for differentially private algorithms.
-Similarly, DiffFit~\cite{xie2023difffit} extends this idea by fine-tuning not only the bias terms but also newly introduced scaling factors in specific layers of diffusion models, and this strategy results in training speed-ups and reduced model storage costs, making it particularly appealing for resource-constrained scenarios.
-Meanwhile, AdapterBias~\cite{fu2022adapterbias} presents a unique approach that avoids altering the bias of the PVMs.
-Instead, it targets the bias term at the MLP layer by using a linear layer with a weight $\alpha$ and a tunable vector $v$, which is expressed as follows:
+Similarly, DiffFit\cite{xie2023difffit} extends this idea by fine-tuning not only the bias terms but also newly introduced scaling factors in specific layers of diffusion models.
+This strategy accelerates training and reduces model storage costs, making it particularly appealing for resource-constrained scenarios.
+Meanwhile, AdapterBias~\cite{fu2022adapterbias} introduces a novel method that avoids modifying the existing bias terms in the PVMs.
+Instead, it focuses on the bias term in the MLP layers by incorporating a linear layer with a weight parameter $\alpha$ and a tunable vector $v$.
+This approach is expressed as:

-Instead of tuning bias terms, LN-Tune~\cite{basu2023strong} introduces a strong PEFT baseline that fine-tunes only the LayerNorm parameters of the PVMs.
+Instead of tuning bias terms, LN-Tune~\cite{basu2023strong} introduces a robust PEFT baseline that fine-tunes only the LayerNorm parameters of the PVMs.
 In contrast to specification tuning methods, GPS~\cite{zhang2024gradient} introduces a novel concept by selecting the most relevant parameters for fine-tuning based on the gradient of the task.
 This gradient-based parameter selection ensures that only parameters closely related to the downstream task are updated.